 An attack that aims to uncover the identity of a wallet’s owner, information that can subsequently be used in phishing scams.

-A dusting attack is a malicious act designed to expose details of a cryptocurrency wallet’s
+A dusting attack is a malicious act designed to expose the details of a cryptocurrency wallet’s

-owner by issuing a large number of miniscule transactions
+owner by issuing a large number of minuscule transactions

 into a mass of private wallets.